-Applicants can apply for funding up to \$60,000 for the project period of October 1, 2023 to September 30, 2024
+Awards will be funded up to \$75,000 for the project period of October 1, 2023 to September 30, 2024.

 Performance Measures

 Performance measurement is a system of tracking progress in accomplishing goals, objectives, and outcomes.
 It monitors a few vital signs related to program performance and is less rigorous than program evaluation.